Reynault/ACL_2019_Zelpop/doc/4_sprint/README.md

-# Backlog - Third Sprint
+# Backlog - Fourth Sprint

 Development of the fourth iteration.
 In this iteration, we focus on scaling difficulty, scoring and stats of monsters in regard of the depth.